JS Kabylie: Achour Cheloul period (2023–24)

-El Hadi Ould Ali period and the beginnings of JS Kabylie at the Hocine Aït Ahmed Stadium of Tizi Ouzou (2024–present)
+El Hadi Ould Ali period and the beginnings of JS Kabylie at the Hocine Aït Ahmed Stadium of Tizi Ouzou (2024–2026)

 On April 23, 2024, El Hadi Ould Ali was appointed president of the JSK.

 JSK had to wait 14 years, after the laying of the first stone in 2010, to finally receive its opponents at the Hocine Aït Ahmed Stadium, of Tizi Ouzou.
 After a first test match that was played on June 18, 2023, in an U21 championship match, on September 27, 2024, in championship, the JSK played its first official match in this new stadium, in a Kabyle derby against promoted team Olympique Akbou, (2–1 victory).

 In the 2024–25 season, JSK finished second in the championship and qualified for the 2025–26 CAF Champions League.
 After the resignation of their head coach Abdelhak Benchikha (in office since June 2024) in the middle of the season on January 3, 2025, the Kabyles managed to stay on the podium, thanks to the arrival of German coach Josef Zinnbauer on January 20, 2025.
+With Zinnbauer, after passing the first two rounds, JSK finished 4th in the group stage of the 2025–26 CAF Champions League.
+Under El Hadi Ould Ali's presidency, during the 2025–26 season, in championship, the Kabyle club finished in 5th place.

+Presidency of Adel Boudedja (2026–present)

+On February 3, 2026, El Hadi Ould Ali was dismissed from his position as president of JSK by Mobilis and replaced by Adel Boudedja.